vidyavermaa/11th-chemistry/content.en/alkali-and-alkaline-metals/general-characteristics-of-the-compounds-of-alkali-metals/index.md

 **Uses:**

-i.
-Sodium carbonate known as washing soda and is used mainly for laundering.
+1. Sodium carbonate known as washing soda and is used mainly for laundering.

-ii.
-It is also used in water treatment to convert the hard water to soft water.
+2. It is also used in water treatment to convert the hard water to soft water.

-iii.
-It is used in the manufacturing of glass, paper, paint etc...
+3. It is used in the manufacturing of glass, paper, paint etc...

 **Sodium chloride NaCl (Cooking salt or Table salt):**